-NC State and BTEC, in conjunction with the Technical University of Denmark (DTU) in Copenhagen, will carry out a new five-year project focused on an international collaborative research and training program in biomanufacturing science and technology.
-The Accelerated Innovation in Manufacturing Biologics (AIM-Bio) project will establish a world-class program in bioprocess research and development and workforce training that focuses on products and technologies for the future of biopharmaceutical manufacturing.
-The Novo Nordisk Foundation announced in August 2019 that it will provide $27 million in funding for the project, which NC State will manage.
+NC State and BTEC, in conjunction with the Technical University of Denmark (DTU) in Copenhagen, is in the middle of the third year of a five-year international collaborative research and training program in biomanufacturing science and technology, funded by the Novo Nordisk Foundation.
+The Accelerated Innovation in Manufacturing Biologics (AIM-Bio) project has established a world-class program in bioprocess research and development and workforce training that focuses on products and technologies for the future of biopharmaceutical manufacturing.
+The Novo Nordisk Foundation is providing $27 million in funding for the project, which NC State will manage.

-To weave this ambitious program into the fabric of both institutions, DTU and NC State, and promote continued synergism between them, this program will establish an extensive international exchange of investigators, technical staff, graduate students, and postdocs between the US and Denmark.
-The establishment of an international Biopharma Leaders’ Network of experts and an annual Biopharmaceutical Manufacturing Symposium will foster the development of new knowledge that will ultimately lead to funding sources that ensure sustainability of the effort.
+To weave this ambitious program into the fabric of both institutions, DTU and NC State, and promote continued synergism between them, the AIM-Bio program has established an External Advisory Board of industry and academic leaders in biopharmaceutical manufacturing.
+It also is establishing an international Biopharma Leaders’ Network of experts and an annual Biopharmaceutical Manufacturing Symposium to foster the development of new knowledge that will ultimately lead to funding sources to ensure the sustainability of this collaborative effort.